 Our itinerary includes an early morning elephant safari followed by a jeep expedition where we ride through the tall-grass laden forest to spot wildlife.

 Because of their abundance, it’s easy to track the rhinos but tiger sightings are not as common.
 Tigers are shy and easily camouflaged by the dry yellow grass.
+There are a few types of tigers and India is the home of the Bengal tiger, which is an endangered species.

 No visit to Assam is complete without visiting a lush green tea estate.